carlosavieira/self-study/programming/Haskell/99 problems/README.md

 ```

-3 Problem 91
+##Problem 91
 (**) Knight's tour

 Another famous problem is this one: How can a knight jump on an NxN chessboard in such a way that it visits every square exactly once?
-A set of ``` is given on the The_Knights_Tour page.
+A set of solutions is given on the The_Knights_Tour page.

 Hints: Represent the squares by pairs of their coordinates of the form X/Y, where both X and Y are integers between 1 and N. (Note that '/' is just a convenient functor, not division!)
 Define the relation jump(N,X/Y,U/V) to express the fact that a knight can jump from X/Y to U/V on a NxN chessboard.
 And finally, represent the solution of our problem as a list of N*N knight positions (the knight's tour).